 The LRWP brings focus to water quality goals, gaps, and the education and outreach efforts required to generate the action necessary to improve and maintain water quality and water resources in the LRW.
 The LRWP is concerned in particular with historic industrial growth and attendant dumping of pollutants that left a legacy of contamination in the River.
 Although dumping is much ameliorated, current contamination levels in many stream segments are unknown, and no comprehensive assessment of water quality for the LRW has been performed since the 1970s.
 Additional threats to the watershed include combined sewers, an average of 34% impervious surfaces, and significant non-point pollution including litter and trash.

 The LRWP received a grant from The Watershed Institute to develop a State of the Lower Raritan Report.
 This document will establish a baseline statement regarding historic pollutant impacts in the Raritan River and sub-watersheds.
-It will be completed in Summer 2018.
+It will be completed Spring 2019.

 The LRWP looks at the cross-boundary issue of stormwater runoff, advancing in particular the benefits of Green Infrastructure as a tool to reduce the effects of stormwater runoff.
 As part of this effort we are working with the Middlesex County Office of Planning on developing a set of “natural asset maps” for the watershed.